 Aircloak is based on many years of research into privacy preserving technologies, including research done with the Max Planck Institute in Germany.
 And as we introduced a new approach to database anonymization and preserving privacy in data sharing and analytics use cases, customers often feel the need to understand the methodologies implemented by Aircloak to achieve this.
 While Aircloak is not an open source product, we do want to provide a level of transparency to our customers and partners around how we help protect and make better use of their most valuable data while remaining compliant.

-At the Annual Privacy Forum 2017 in Vienna, Aircloak’s Chief Scientist Paul Francis will present an in-depth description of some aspects of the anonymization methodology used in Aircloak’s products.
+At the Annual Privacy Forum 2017 in Vienna, Aircloak’s Chief Scientist Paul Francis will present an in-depth description of diffix-aspen, the first version of the anonymization methodology used in Aircloak’s products.
 The paper is technical in nature and probably of most interest to technical practitioners in the privacy protection and analytics field, such as data scientists, database analysts, etc.